SvenBecker/vscode-pytorch/README.md

 list appears.
 Entries starting with `pytorch:` or `fastai:` represent code snippets refering to those libraries offered by this extension.
 Snippets appear in the same way as code completion by using `Ctrl+Space`.
 I defined variables inside the code snippets so you can jump from one variable to another by pressing `Tab`.
 Examples on how to use this extension are shown below.
-For a full overview please take a look at [collection](COLLECTION.md).
+For a full overview please take a look at the [Snippet Collection](COLLECTIONS.md).

 ### <a name="pytorch" > </a> PyTorch Preview